gvwilson/sensibleadventures/misc/bear-02.md

 "Push us back out into the current before you go," the bear ordered.

-For a moment Prince Lormay thought the sergeant was going to climb back up on the raft and try to strangle Rust with his bare hands.
+For a moment Prince Thokmay thought the sergeant was going to climb back up on the raft and try to strangle Rust with his bare hands.
 Instead, he looked up at the prince.
 "Your Highness?" he asked.

-"Do it," Prince Lormay told him.
+"Do it," Prince Thokmay told him.
 "And good luck getting home."

 "Thank you, Your Highness."
 The sergeant braced his shoulder against the raft and pushed with his good leg.
 The raft barely moved.
 Sergeant